exercism/javascript/concepts/closures/about.md

 ### Block-scope

-The `let` and `const` keywords define a **block-scoped** variables. `let` defines a mutable variable, whose value may be set multiple times and may be defined but not initialized. `const` defines a variable which must be initialized when it is defined, and its value then may not change.
+The `let` and `const` keywords define a **block-scoped** variables. `let` defines a mutable variable, whose value maybe set multiple times and may be defined but not initialized. `const` defines a variable which must be initialized when it is defined, and its value then may not change.
 If the `const` variable is set to a primitive value, it may not be mutated.
 If the `const` variable is set to a reference value, like an _array_ or _object_, the reference may not change but the array's contents may be mutated.

 Consider this block: